sarimct/car_fix/readme.md

-## Carfix
+## InfyOm Generator Builder with ACL

-Create Laravel Applications with Admin Panel.
+Create Laravel Applications with Admin Panel and ACL in minutes with InfyOm and our Generator Builder.

 ## Whats used?

 - **PHP 7.1**